Pylons/pyramid/docs/narr/startup.rst

 #.
 The ``app`` function then calls various methods on the an instance of the
    class :class:`pyramid.configuration.Configurator` method.
-The intent of calling these methods is to populate an :term:`application registry`, which represents the :mod:`pyramid` configuration related to the application.
+The intent of calling these methods is to populate an :term:`application registry`, which represents the :app:`Pyramid` configuration related to the application.

 #.
 The :meth:`pyramid.configuration.Configurator.make_wsgi_app` method is